Understanding OCD

 - Intense worry about safety, such as not turning off the stove or locking the door.

-- Significant worry about the cleanliness or contamination.
+- Significant worry about cleanliness or contamination.

 - A strong need for things to be symmetrical or in a certain order.